 Once your employee has provided their verification documents as specified above, you should review them.
-You want to make sure that first, they fit the specifications in the list of acceptable documents chart and that they’re not expired.
+You want to make sure that first, they fit the specifications in the chart of acceptable documents and that they’re not expired.
 Second, you’ll want to look at the documents to determine if they appear genuine and relate to the employee presenting them.

 Many employers make photocopies of the documents, although it is not required that you do so.
 The only caveat is that if you choose to make copies, you must make them for all employees’ documents, to prevent any violation of anti-discrimination laws.
 If you’re using HR software to complete your I-9 forms for your employees, you’ll mark off which documents you reviewed on that platform.

-You will not need to fill out section 3 of the I-9 form for every employee.
+You will not need to fill out Section 3 of the I-9 form for every employee.
 Section 3 would need to be completed in the following instances:

-This typically applies to non-U.S. citizens as re-verification is never required for U.S. citizens and noncitizen nationals.
+This typically applies to non-U.S. citizens as re-verification is never required for U.S. citizens and non-citizen nationals.
 In the case that your employee’s authorization document expires, you would use Section 3 to re-verify their employment authorization with their updated documents.
 This process has to be completed no later than the date their document expires.

 In this case, you would be filling in Section 3 because you’ve rehired an employee within three years from the date their I-9 form was previously completed.
 Instead of filling in a completely new I-9, you can simply complete Section 3 of their original one.